zion-Town-kids/remote-spray/README.md

 4. The motor should rotate 90º wait one second, rotate another 90º, wait one second, and then back to the initial position.

+## Mobile app
+At the moment there is only application for Android.
+But since it's coded using Flutter, it should be really easy to make it work for iOS.
+The proble is that I don't have a mac.
+If you have one please try to make it work for iOS :)

+As of now the app is not releases in any way and if you want to try you must instal flutter and compile it yourself.
+This should change soon.

 ## Credits and refs
 ### For set up and testing components:
 * [Arduino servo motors](https://www.instructables.com/id/Arduino-Servo-Motors)